-If the UN does in fact dig deeper into the relationship between mindfulness and happiness, they will soon discover the life-affirming affects created by meditation.
-The Sustainable Development Solutions Network will learn that increased mindfulness levels lead to improvements in every area of living, including your personal wellbeing, mental health, physical health, and most notably your levels of happiness.
+If the UN does in fact dig deeper into the relationship between mindfulness and happiness, they will soon discover the life-affirming effects created by meditation.
+The Sustainable Development Solutions Network will learn that increased mindfulness levels lead to improvements in every area of living, including your personal well-being, mental health, physical health, and most notably your levels of happiness.

 Using the Findings to Create More Happiness:

-- Look to Create Balance Across Every Area of Life: To find the lasting levels of fulfillment that you seek, you will need to cultivate a balanced approach towards living.
-This means to not neglect any particular person or thing, and regularly assess how you’re spending your time, energy, and resources.
+- Look to Create Balance Across Every Area of Life: To find the lasting levels of fulfillment that you seek, you will need to cultivate a balanced approach toward living.
+This means not neglecting any particular person or thing, and regularly assessing how you’re spending your time, energy, and resources.
 When you are analyzing your work-life balance, it will be important to make changes to the imbalances you find, regardless of the potentially negative consequences it may bring.

 - Find Contentment in Your Life: In order to reach the levels of happiness that you desire and deserve, you’ll have to develop the all-important personal quality of contentment.
 You can begin cultivating contentment within by making time each day to reflect on the things in your life that bring you the most joy.
 Especially in the United States, a major psychological mindset shift is needed from the mentality of greed, competition, and separation to one of thankfulness, gratitude, and connection.